yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     $webappName = "fabmedical-web-" + $studentprefix
     ```

-3. Note the call to deploy the Azure Web Application using the `docker-compose.yml` file we modified in the previous exercise.
+3. The call to deploy the Azure Web Application is using the `docker-compose.yml` file we modified in the previous exercise.

     ```pwsh
     # Deploy Azure Web App